-Dredging operations have shifted further into the Tauwitchere channel, moving away from the Murray mouth as good progress has been made.
-This has improved the flow between the Tauwitchere and Goolwa channels and the mouth.
+Dredging operations have continued on the Tauwitchere channel, with plans to reposition the dredge closer to the mouth.
+This work has further improved the flow between the Tauwitchere and Goolwa channels and the mouth.
 Dredging operations may be impacted by severe weather, significant swell and dredge maintenance activities.